lyqht/deepl-translate-github-action/README.md

 # DeepL Translate Github Action

+> 🏆 v1.0.0 of this github action was awarded the [Grand Prize of Maintainer must-haves category in the GitHub + DEV 2023 Hackathon](https://dev.to/devteam/github-dev-2023-hackathon-winners-announced-236o)

+## Intro

-This action uses the [DeepL Translate API](https://github.com/DeepLcom/deepl-node) to translate text files in your repository to your target languages.
+This action uses the [DeepL Translate API](https://github.com/DeepLcom/deepl-node) to translate files in your repository to any target languages supported by DeepL.

 The output will follow the file extension of the given input file.

-## Features
+- In v1.0.0, **HTML-like files** such as `.md | .html | .xml` are supported.
+- From v2.0.0 onwards, **locale JSON** files are also supported.

-😎 Since DeepL API does not officially support markdown tag handling yet, it helps to mitigate some issues that DeepL may have when it comes to markdown documents.
+- Since DeepL API does not officially support markdown tag handling yet, this github action helps to mitigate some issues that DeepL may have when it comes to markdown documents.

-✨ In v1.0.0, **HTML-like files** such as `.md | .html | .xml` are supported.

-✨ From v2.0.0 onwards, **locale JSON** files are also supported.

 ## Inputs